Norfolk District Section 408 Program

 Norfolk District Section 408 Public Notices

 Interested parties are hereby notified that a request for permission to alter a U.S. Army Corps of Engineers (USACE) federal project pursuant to Section 14 of the Rivers and Harbors Act of 1899, 33 U.S.C.
 408 (Section 408) has been received and is under evaluation by the Norfolk District.
-This Section 408 request was submitted by Safe Harbor Bluewater Marina Improvements Project which includes new work and maintenance dredging and the replacement of multiple fixed piers with floating piers for safe ingress/egress to the marina and for the mooring of larger vessels at the marina along Herbert's Creek (Sunset Creek) located at 25 Marina Road, Hampton, VA.
-This project may alter the Hampton Creek/Herberts Creek Federal Navigation Channel.
-The area will be dredged to -6.5-ft MLW and -8.0-ft MLW and transported to an approved upland facility.
-Comments should be received by the close of business on June 6, 2025.
+This Section 408 request was submitted by the Norfolk & Portsmouth Belt Line Railroad (NPBLRR) to install ten (10) new 36-inch diameter steel pipe piles adjacent to the fixed span portion of the existing Norfolk & Portsmouth Belt Line Railroad vertical lift bridge that crosses the Southern Branch of the Elizabeth River between Chesapeake and Portsmouth, VA.
+All work shall be completed by barge with five (5) piles installed adjacent to the eastern and western abutments using an impact hammer driven full length.
+This project may alter the Norfolk Harbor & Channels Federal Navigation Project - Paradise Creek to Lamberts Bend Reach (aka Southern Branch Elizabeth River).
+Comments should be received by the close of business on October 30, 2025.

 Interested parties are hereby notified that a request for permission to alter a U.S. Army Corps of Engineers (USACE) federal project pursuant to Section 14 of the Rivers and Harbors Act of 1899, 33 U.S.C.
 408 (Section 408) has been received and is under evaluation by the Norfolk District.
-This is a Section 408 request submitted by the City of Norfolk for the demolition and replacement of a portion of the Waterside Timber Pier, in the same footprint as existing structures.
-The pier is located behind 333 Waterside Drive in Norfolk, VA and may alter the Eastern Branch Elizabeth River portion of the Norfolk Harbor and Channels Federal Navigation Project (NHC-EBER) and Norfolk Coastal Storm Risk Management Federal Project (NCSRM).
-The existing pier has shown significant deterioration and is currently closed to the public.
-Comments should be received by the close of business on June 6, 2025.
+This Section 408 request was submitted by the City of Norfolk to conduct maintenance of existing pier at the Waterfront in Downtown Norfolk along the Elizabeth River.
+The purpose of this project is to replace-in-kind the deteriorated existing timber fendering elements and deck planks.
+This project may alter the Norfolk Harbor and Channels Federal Navigation Project (Paradise Creek to Lamberts Bend and Eastern Branch Elizabeth River Reaches) and Norfolk Coastal Storm Risk Management Project (Norfolk CSRM).
+Comments should be received by the close of business on October 29, 2025.